Techtonica/curriculum/react-js/react-part-3-state.md

 For the next 30 minutes, practice accomplishing the task below.
 After that, you can peek at the finished CodePen.

 Instead of random quotes, modify `QuoteButton` so it displays two buttons, `Previous` and `Next` that go through the `quotes` array in order.
-  - On each new button's onClick method, change the state with `setQuote(*add logic here*)`.
+  - On each new button's onClick method, change the state with `setCurrentQuote(*add logic here*)`.
   - When you reach either end of the list, it's up to you if it "wraps around" to the other end or if the Previous or Next button are disabled on the ends.
   - When newly added, the state should be updated to display it as the current quote.

 #### Finished Result

-This [CodePen](https://codepen.io/vegetabill/pen/vYXbbxz) has an example of a finished result.
+This [CodePen](https://codepen.io/alodahl/pen/MWmgoEY) has an example of a finished result.

 ### Check for Understanding
   - Explain some advantages of React state.